 Observations - Using the factory variable, the observations track whether products are leaving Factory 1 (0) or Factory 2 (1).
 It also observes the delay times for the route ahead.

-Reward Variables - This function track profitable deliveries and minimizes unprofitable deliveries.
+Metrics - The metrics in this model track profitable deliveries and unprofitable deliveries.

 .Actions - This model contains one decision point with two possible actions.

-Finally, the doAction() function executes the actions prescribed by the policy.
-This function tells the model which warehouse to route deliveries to using the f1_warehouse and f2_warehouse booleans.
+doAction() function executes the actions prescribed by the policy.
+This function tells the model which warehouse to route deliveries to using the

 Done - The Done field determines when the simulation will end.
 This simulation’s time is defined as one year in the Simulation: Main properties.